Additional Practice Areas

 Renouncing your Green Card should not have any legal consequences on future applications for a U.S Visa or a new Green Card, provided that you meet the eligibility requirements of the requested visa.
 We recommend that you consult with an experienced and qualified tax attorney or accountant in order to determine the possible effects Green Card Renunciation might have on your U.S Tax requirements.

-A Reentry Permit establishes that you do not intend to abandon your LPR status, and it allows you to apply for admission to the United States after traveling abroad for up to 2 years without having to obtain a Returning Resident visa.
-Reentry Permits are normally valid for 2 years from the date of issuance.
-You need a Reentry Permit if you will be outside the United States for longer than six months.
+A Re-entry permit allows you to apply for admission to the United States after traveling abroad for up to 2 years without abandoning your LPR status.
+Re-entry permits are normally valid for 2 years from the date of issuance.
+You need a re-entry permit if you will be outside the United States for longer than six months.

 How do I apply for a re-entry permit?